-• Compaction activities will only be undertaken by using plate compactors.

-- Providing excavator operator training on specific measures to reduce vibration (such as slowly lowering the bucket onto the ground). - Undertaking vibration measurements during the first operation of each piece of highvibration equipment to quantify the level of vibration generated on-site.
+- Compaction activities are to be undertaken using plate compactors only (not vibratory rollers, etc.). - Providing excavator operator training on specific measures to reduce vibration (such as slowly lowering the bucket onto the ground). - Undertaking vibration measurements during the first operation of each piece of highvibration equipment to quantify the level of vibration generated on-site.